 You don’t need a TON of time here.
 Between lunch and walking around we probably spent around 2 hours.
 The shop owners we met recommended stopping at Oatman and/or Jerome on our way back to Vegas.
 They are both ghost towns!
 We were planning on doing that, however, our rental car broke down on our way there 🙁 Sooooo eventually a nice guy helped us out and got it started again, and from there we drove STRAIGHT back to Hertz because we didn’t want to risk it breaking down again.
 I was so sad, but better safe than sorry.
 We spent the night in a hotel near the Vegas airport and ordered Cheesecake Factory takeout 🙂

 Our only flight option was leaving super early in the morning.
 We were originally going to spend a night in Vegas when we first arrived, but our flight times got shifted so that ended up changing 🙂

 If possible, get a late flight home and enjoy hanging out in Vegas for a bit before leaving!
 OR, just book an extra day and get a hotel on the Vegas strip and spend a day or two there.
 Vegas is a neat city, so definitely try to spend at least one night there!

-Brooke Blasiak is a fine art wedding photographer serving exceptional couples throughout the East Coast and worldwide.
+Brooke Blasiak is a fine art wedding and portrait photographer serving exceptional clientele throughout Philadelphia, Washington DC, New York City and worldwide.